divyansh12git/ChatApp/README.md

 # ChatApp

 Welcome to **ChatApp**, a modern and feature-rich messaging application designed for seamless communication.
-Below is an overview of our progress so far, detailing the features implemented in **Phase 1**, the roadmap for **Phase 2**, and the technologies powering ChatApp.

 ---